v1ctoreezy/SpaceX/README.md

-Implementation of a Kontur IOs test task.
+Implementation of a Kontur iOS test task.